Functions and Relations for an Evolving Star with Spherical Symmetry: Dynamics for an evolving Star

 The nonzero components of Einstein tensor are given by

 where the scalar curvature $\R$ depends on the second order derivatives of the metric functions $(b, a )$.
-But it is not used in the following discussion, because the related equations are not independent of the used ones.
+But it is not used in the following discussion, because the related equations are not independent, which can be derived from other equations.

 By detailed calculations, we find only the following 3 equations are independent ones in the Einstein equation $G_{\mu\nu}=-8\pi G T_{\mu\nu}$,